Medically Reviewed by Sam Muslin, DDS, MAGD | Last Updated on 09/22/2023

 Treatment should be started as early as possible to minimize the severity of the overbite.
-People are living a lot longer today and the strain from a malocclusion decreases the quality of life and the health of the patient.
+People are living a lot longer today and, the strain from malocclusion decreases the quality of life and the health of the patient.

 Patient's with ideal bite positions are sleeping better, digesting their food better, have increased self-esteem and have transformed their lives into a healthy and happy existence.

 Not likely, according to Dr. Sam Muslin.
-There is no evidence that overbites cause gum disease.
+There is no evidence that overbites cause gum problems.
 We see overbite patients with periodontal disease and many overbite patients without it.
 There is no correlation with an overbite.
 With the front teeth overlapping the bottom teeth, excessive wear of tooth enamel is possible, which may lead to tooth decay which in turn could irritate the gum and cause gingivitis or periodontitis.

-A skeletal overbite is when the sizes of the jaw are different.
+The skeletal type of overbite is when the sizes of the jaw are different.
 Most patients do not need surgery because the difference in jaw size is manageable with non-surgical VENLAY® Restorations.

 A dental overbite is when the lower jaw closes too far and is pushed back towards the ears by the upper teeth, the chin looks small, and the shape of the face is round.
-This is the most common overbite problem and can be completely reversed without jaw surgery or braces in as little as one to three weeks.
-Dental overbites make a normal-sized chin look small when it is not small at all.
+This is the most common overbite and can be corrected without jaw surgery or braces in as little as one to three weeks.

-Yes, you can get braces or Invisalign® to fix an overbite, in some cases.
+Yes, you can get braces or clear aligners to fix an overbite in some cases.
 Dr. Muslin provided braces for his younger and older patients for nearly 20 years.
 However, now he has a much more reliable method to fix an overbite.
 There is a possibility that braces (or Invisalign®) can fix an overbite, at least temporarily.
 By far too many people are being told they need both jaw surgery and braces.
-Unfortunately there are a large number of patients that were told they needed surgery to correct their overbite after the braces were started.
+Unfortunately, there are a large number of patients that were told they needed surgery to correct their overbite after the braces were started.
 Then there are many patients that had braces and ended up with a worse bite shortly after the braces were taken off.
-Braces are not the best method of treating overbites in adults because of bite stability problems.
 Today, there is a much more highly successful and predictable non-surgical and non-invasive method for overbite treatment that has many advantages over braces and surgery.

-If you follow the old traditional route of orthodontic braces or Invisalign®, it could take anything from a few months to more than a year.
-With orthognathic jaw surgery, you will most likeley have to wear braces before and after your surgery.
+If you follow the old traditional route of orthodontics using braces or clear aligners, it could take anything from a few months to more than a year.
+With orthognathic jaw surgery, you will most likely have to wear braces before and after your surgery.

-For patients opting for VENLAY® Restorations, the treatment can be completed in as little as two weeks.
+For patients opting for VENLAY® Restorations, the treatment can be completed in as little as 8-days.